SteelCompendium/data-gen/Draw Steel Rules.md

 - What people, places, and objects are important to you?
 - How will your hero complement the strengths and weaknesses of the other heroes?

-### 2. ANCESTRY
+#### 2. ANCESTRY

 Choose your hero’s humanoid ancestry from among the range of ancestries available in the game—devil, dragon knight, dwarf, hakaan, high elf, human, memonek, orc, polder, revenant, time raider, or wode elf.
+Future supplements will introduce additional ancestries you can choose from.
+See *Ancestries* for more information.

+*(Playtest note: A selection of the game’s full range of ancestries are currently available, some of which feature lore entries.)*

-### 3. CULTURE
+#### 3. CULTURE

 Create your hero’s culture.
 Although ancestry gives your hero a number of physiological benefits, your culture describes the community that raised you and gives you languages and skills.
+See *Culture* for more information.

-### 4. CAREER
+#### 4. CAREER

 Choose your hero’s career, which describes what you did for a living before you became a hero.
 Your career gives you skills and a title, and might also give you languages, Renown, or knowledge for crafting and research.
+See *Careers* for more information.

-### 5. CLASS
+#### 5. CLASS

 Choose your hero’s class.
 This choice has the biggest impact on how your hero interacts with the rules of the game, especially the rules for combat.
 Your class provides your characteristic scores and Stamina, in addition to skills, several abilities, and other benefits.
+You can be a censor, conduit, elementalist, fury, null, shadow, tactician, talent, or troubadour.
+See *Classes* for more information.
+*(Playtest note: The currently available classes are the conduit, elementalist, fury, shadow, and tactician, each of which includes only 1st-level features.)*

-### 6. KIT
+#### 6. KIT

 Choose your hero’s kit.
 Your kit provides you with equipment and a fighting style that grants a signature ability and bonuses to one or more of your game statistics.

-### 7. ADD FREE STRIKES
+#### 7. ADD FREE STRIKES

 Every hero has the ability to make free strikes under certain circumstances—extra attacks that don’t require your action.
-You can also make a free strike as an action on your turn, though you’ll usually have better options for your action.
+(You can also make a free strike as an action on your turn, though you’ll usually have better options for your action.)
+Your class might grant you free strike options, but each character also has two standard free strikes.

-#TODO - add free strikes
+A melee weapon free strike is a melee attack made with an unarmed strike or improvised weapon.
+A ranged weapon free strike is a ranged attack made with an improvised weapon.

+##### MELEE WEAPON FREE STRIKE

+- **Keywords:** Attack, Melee, Weapon
+- **Type:** Action
+- **Distance:** Reach 1
+- **Target:** 1 creature or object
+- **Power Roll + Might or Agility:**
+  - 11 or lower: 2 damage
+  - 12–16: 6 damage
+  - 17+: 9 damage

+##### RANGED WEAPON FREE STRIKE

+- **Keywords:** Attack, Ranged, Weapon
+- **Type:** Action
+- **Distance:** Ranged 5
+- **Target:** 1 creature or object
+- **Power Roll + Might or Agility:**
+  - 11 or lower: 2 damage
+  - 12–16: 5 damage
+  - 17+: 8 damage

+See *Free Strikes* for more information on using free strikes, and see *Abilities* for information on the ability format.

-### 8. COMPLICATION
+#### 8. COMPLICATION

 Your hero experienced an event that has left them with a benefit and a drawback.
 Complications are optional, so check with your Director to make sure your game is using them.
+See *Complications* for more information.

-### 9. DETERMINE DETAILS
+#### 9. DETERMINE DETAILS

 Once you’ve created your hero, it’s time to determine the additional details of their backstory, appearance, and personality.
 How do the events of their culture, career, inciting incident, and class tie together into a cohesive narrative?
+What’s their name?
+What do they look like?
+Do they have any cool scars?
+Any dope tattoos?
+Do they still sleep with their teddy bear?
+These sorts of details can help define a well-rounded hero.

-### 10. MAKE CONNECTIONS
+#### 10. MAKE CONNECTIONS

 Ask the Director if all the heroes start the campaign knowing each other.
 If they do, talk to the other players and build some connections between your heroes.
+If you like, you can use the following prompts to make those connections, or to come up with prompts of your own:

 - While fighting a monster, another hero saved your life.
 What were you battling and who saved you?
 - In your group, who looks after everyone’s health and well-being and makes sure that all the characters get along?
 If it’s not you, how do you view this other hero?